johnnovak/gridmonger-site/source/basic-editing.rst

 Tunnel style maps are easiest to create with the *excavate* (*draw tunnel*) tool.
 To use it, hold down the :kbd:`D` key and use the movement keys.
-The name "excavate" is quite fitting, as all existing cell content is deleted.
+The name "excavate" is quite fitting, as all existing cell content will be deleted.
 Junctions are automatically created on tunnel crossings, and neighbouring cells are joined into larger areas.
 Of course, you can press :kbd:`D` without moving the cursor to excavate only the current cell.

 The :kbd:`D` key acts as a *modifier key* when used together with the movement keys (similarly to :kbd:`Shift` or :kbd:`Ctrl`).
 There are a few other tools